Tell me if this sounds familiar.

 It’s already so late you’ll be lucky to get 6 hours of sleep…

-Let me guess, you promised yourself you’d do better in 2017.
-This was gonna be your year!
+Let me guess, you promised yourself you’d do better this year.

 I knew I had to make a change.